 Master of Arts in Education: Concentration in Equity and Social Justice in Education

 Graduate Advisors: Dr. Doris Flowers, Dr. David Hemphill, Dr. Ming-yeh Lee

-The Equity and Social Justice Education program addresses current issues centered around race, culture, language, ethnic, ability, and gender diversity in education.
-The program focuses on the theoretical, historical, and political perspectives of race, class, gender, language, and sexual orientation as they apply to the theory and practice of education.
+The Master's Degree Program in Equity and Social Justice addresses current issues centered around race, ethnicity, culture, language, disability, gender, and sexual orientation in education.
+The program focuses on the theoretical, historical, and political perspectives of race, class, gender, and language as they apply to the theory and practice of education.
 In so doing, equity and social justice become key end goals for the educational process.
-The Equity and Social Justice Education program is an inclusive program with Graduates who work on related issues in public education, university, non-profit groups, public service, and private organizations.
+The Master's Degree in Equity and Social Justice Education is an inclusive program.
+Graduates of this Master's degree program work in public school systems, colleges and universities, non-profit and public service organizations, and for-profit business settings.

 Admission to the Program

-Entry into the Master’s program is open to applicants with a Bachelor’s degree from an accredited institution and a 3.0 grade point average in the last 60 units of college coursework.
-Prospective students must submit a CSU Graduate Application and a Department Application.
-In addition to the Department Application form, applicants must also submit to the Department two letters of recommendation, a statement of purpose and transcripts.
+Entry into the Master’s Degree Program in Equity and Social Justice is open to applicants with a Bachelor’s degree from an accredited institution and a 3.0 grade point average in the last 60 units of college coursework.
+Prospective students must submit a CSU Graduate Application, including a statement of purpose, two letters of recommendation, and transcripts from outside universities.
 A faculty committee reviews applications for admission on a regular basis.
 Students are admitted in both fall and spring semesters.

 Written English Proficiency Requirement

-During the first semester in a program and before filing an Advancement to Candidacy (ATC) form, each student must demonstrate graduate-level English writing ability.
-If remedial work is necessary, the student must complete prescribed courses in English or other corrective work, at a level acceptable to the department.
+During the first semester in a program and before filing Advancement to Candidacy (ATC) form, each student must demonstrate graduate-level English writing ability.
+If remedial work is necessary, the student shall be expected to complete prescribed courses in English, or other corrective work, at a level acceptable to the department.